 Things to remember when you hire a kitty nanny:

 Make sure to get some recommendations before hiring anyone to care of your furry friend.
 You are probably not the first cat owner in the town to wonder what to do with your cat while on vacation, so some of your friends may already know a great kitty nanny.

 It is better to meet in person a few days before you leave and make sure that your cat sitter is someone you would really trust.

 You would probably want to lock certain rooms, e.g. your bedroom, so the pet sitter wouldn’t have to enter a private space of your house.
-Make sure it’s ok with your cat, as some of felines may revenge severely for being locked out of favourite areas of their habitation.
+Make sure it’s ok with your cat, as some felines may revenge severely for being locked out of favorite areas of their habitation.

 Even with a trustworthy pet sitter, we can guess that you’d feel much better if you could check on your kitty anytime.
 We suggest getting the Petcube Camera, so you can enjoy your vacation with a light heart.

 Was this article helpful?